 The following schedule provides reconciliation between revenues reported on the Statement of Revenues, Expenditures, and Changes in Fund Balances, and the related expenditures reported on the Schedule of Expenditures of Federal Awards.
 The reconciling amounts consist primarily of COVID-19: Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act One-time Stipend funds that in the previous period were recorded as revenues but were unspent.
 These unspent balances have been expended in the current period.
-In addition, COVID-19: ARP California State Preschool Program One-time Stipend funds have been recorded in the current period as revenues that have not been expended as of June 30, 2022.
+In addition, COVID-19: ARP California State Preschool Program - Rate Supplement funds have been recorded in the current period as revenues that have not been expended as of June 30, 2023.
 These unspent balances are reported as legally restricted ending balances within the Child Development Non-Major Governmental Fund.

-Financial Assistance Listing Amount Description Total Federal Revenues reported on the financial statements \$ 6,075,430 COVID-19: Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act One-time Stipend 93.575 21,920 COVID-19: ARP California State Preschool Program One-time 00.575 (45.000) Stipend 93.575 (45,000) Total federal financial assistance \$ 6,052,350
+Federal Financial Assistance Listing Number Amount Description Total Federal Revenues reported on the financial statements \$ 9,071,109 COVID-19: Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act One-time Stipend 93.575 7,060 COVID-19: ARP California State Preschool Program - Rate Supplements 93.575 (198,108) Total federal financial assistance \$ 8,880,061